atchayasenthilkumar/Passwordless-authendication-platform-for-online-pharmacy/README.md

 - Nodemailer (version 6 or higher)

 **Installation**
-1. Clone the repository using git clone https://github.com/your-username/online-pharmacy-passwordless-authentication-platform.git
+1. Clone the repository using github
 2. Install the required dependencies using npm install
 3. Create a MongoDB database and add the connection string to the app.js file
 4. Start the server using node app.js